gcalderone/ReusePatterns.jl/README.md

 Finally, Charlie's code will:
 - Instantiate several regular polygons;
-- Move, scale and rotate them...
+- Move, scale and rotate them;
 - and produce the final plot.

 The same problem has been implemented following both the *composition* and the *concrete subtype* approaches in order to highlight the differences.
 Also, each approach has been implemented both with and without **ReusePatterns.jl** facilities, in order to clearly show the code being generated by the macros.